A zine is a small-circulation, self-published, short magazine that includes text and images, usually reproduced via photocopier.

-Trying to define a zine is like trying to define a lot of things.
-It’s ultimately not very helpful, since no one will agree on a zine definition.
-The word, of course, is a truncation of “magazine”.
+Trying to define a zine is tricky.
+The word, of course, is a truncation of “magazine.”
 It might be best described as punk rock publishing (and punks did make zines, though the idea predates them).
 To some, zine is an aesthetic.
 To others, it’s a format.
-But at it’s heart, it’s pure DIY self-publishing.
+But at its heart, it’s pure DIY self-publishing.

 It might be best described as punk rock publishing (and punks did make zines, though the idea predates them).

-Of course, just because we have blogs and print-on-demand doesn’t mean that zine making has gone away.
+Of course, just because we have blogs and print-on-demand doesn’t mean that zine printing has gone away.
 In fact, while they haven’t exactly gone anywhere, you could also say they’re making a comeback.
-Zine festivals are popping up around the world, from San Francisco to Melbourne.
-Perusing these festivals, you’ll find some zines of the copied and folded variety, and some printed by companies (like Blurb).
+Zine festivals are popping up worldwide, from San Francisco to Melbourne.
+Perusing these festivals, you’ll find some zines of the copied and folded variety and some printed by companies (like Blurb).

 Artists’ aids such as screen tints and border tapes are a must for the designer who wants to create that tastefully trashy “new wave” look.

-Before sending off this “edition of one” zine, I photographed it, and preserved it by creating a publication with our sister site MagCloud.
+Before sending off this “edition of one” zine, I photographed it and preserved it by creating a publication with our sister site MagCloud.
 I now have a limited and an unlimited edition.
 (Actually, I sent the limited edition to Dan Milnor, so now I only have the unlimited).

 Paste it.
 Scan it.
 Design it.
 Print it.
 Whatever.
-Just take a page from Thrasher magazine and design your publication to reflect the craziness, or calm—or whatever it is—around you.
+Just take a page from Thrasher magazine and design your publication to reflect the craziness or calm—or whatever it is—around you.
 And enjoy the ride.